Abishan-shan/teaPricePredict/README.md

               ✅ Understands seasonal patterns (like daily or monthly price changes) ✅ Works even with missing or irregular data ✅ Delivers fast, accurate predictions
-              ✅ Is ideal for small, real-world datasets like tea markets
+              ✅ It is ideal for small, real-world datasets like tea markets

   💻 App Overview